Deehas/React-todo-app/README.md

-# flask-todo-app
+# flask-todo-api

-This is a fully functional Todolist application built using the Flask Framework.
+This is a fully functional Todolist api built using the Flask Framework.

 ## How to run
 - Clone the repository